Learn how to describe your body and communicate your shape to your Dia Stylist.

 Read through our guide to find the shape that feels the most applicable to your body.
 But remember: Each body is unique, so you may be a combination of two!

-The heart shaped generally has broader shoulders and narrower hips and can be described as top-heavy.
+The heart shaped generally has broader shoulders and narrower hips and can be described as a top heavy body shape.
 Some have described this body type as an inverted triangle, or a “V” shape.
-If when shopping for a two-piece swimsuit you notice that you need to grab a size down or two in your bottoms, you might have a heart body type.
+If when shopping for a two-piece swimsuit you notice that you need to grab a size down or two in your bottoms, you might have a heart shaped body.
 Another way to tell is if the curviest part of your body is your bust, while your hips and rear are relatively straight.
-The heart body type, in the simplest description, means you carry your weight on top, and therefore may have to size up from your bottom size when shopping for shirts.
+The heart body shape, in the simplest description, means you carry your weight on top, and therefore may have to size up from your bottom size when shopping for shirts.
 Finding jackets and woven tops that fit perfectly might be trickier than finding bottoms, but sometimes just trying on a larger size is the solution.

 This is the body shape category that magazines will call “apple-shaped,” or even “H-shaped” or potentially midsection-heavy.
 If the curviest part of your body is your tummy and bust area, while your legs and arms are smaller, you probably have a diamond shape.
 While women with top-heavy shapes often have broader shoulders and narrower hips, diamond shapes may have shoulders and hips of the about the same width—enabling them to wear the same size top and bottom.
 A silhouette with built-in curves will add more definition to your waist, while a more streamlined silhouette will follow your natural shape.
 All that matters is that you feel great in what you wear!